Updated: Jul 31, 2021

-Infants born prematurely (<37 weeks) or of low birth rate (<2.5 grams) are at a much greater risk of experiencing language and speech difficulties in their toddler years.
+Infants born prematurely (< 37 weeks) or of a low birth weight (under 5lb 8oz) are at a much greater risk of experiencing language and speech difficulties in their toddler years.
 Yet research further shows that language and speech difficulties often continue to persist well into the school-age years.
 The areas affected are:

 Understanding of sentences and questions

 Expressing themselves (using language to tell stories, express opinions)

 Sound production (difficulty making certain sounds)

 Premature babies are also additionally at risk of delays in motor skills, in the integration of primitive reflexes and development of cognition, all of which can impact language development.

 The risk of persistent difficulties in these areas increases significantly for very pre-term (born < 33 weeks into the mother’s pregnancy) or for infants of very low birth weight (under 3lb 5oz).
 Despite this increased risk, many pre-mature infants do catch up to their peers by the start of the school year!
 Unfortunately, there are no reliable predictors that can accurately determine which pre-mature toddlers with language difficulties will catch up to their peer group naturally and which will continue to have persistent language difficulties in their early school years.
 For this reason, parents of pre-term infants are encouraged to involve a Speech Language Pathologist to monitor their child’s development regularly to ensure that they are on the right trajectory and engage in early intervention strategies.